EnhancedNetwork/TOHE-Docs/Presets.md

 <details>
 <summary><b><font color=#37254a>Expert Presets</font></b></summary>

 In this section, you can find Expert Presets.
 These are recommended for hosts that may want to try turning up the heat, or TOHE Veterans that want a bigger challenge.
 Some of these can get insane, & complex.
-Enabled Roles will not be displayed for Advanced/Expert Presets.

 <details>
 <summary><b><font color=gray>Not Available</font></b></summary>